-By default the User Bar appears in the top right of the browser window, flush with the edge.
-If this conflicts with your design it can be moved with a css rule in your own CSS files e.g to move it down from the top:
+By default the User Bar appears in the bottom right of the browser window, inset from the edge.
+If this conflicts with your design it can be moved by passing a parameter to the template tag.
+These examples show you how to position the userbar in each corner of the screen: